luigifreda/pyslam/README.md

 #### ScanNet Datasets

-1. You can download the datasets following instructions in http://www.scan-net.org/.
-You will need to request the dataset from the authors.
-2. There are two versions you can download:
+You can download the datasets following instructions in http://www.scan-net.org/.
+There are two versions you can download:
 - A subset of pre-processed data termed as `tasks/scannet_frames_2k`: this version is smaller, and more generally available for training neural networks.
 However, it only includes one frame out of each 100, which makes it unusable for SLAM.
 The labels are processed by mapping them from the original Scannet label annotations to NYU40.
 - The raw data: this version is the one used for SLAM.
 You can download the whole dataset (TBs of data) or specific scenes.
 A common approach for evaluation of semantic mapping is to use the `scannetv2_val.txt` scenes.
 For downloading and processing the data, you can use the following [repository](https://github.com/dvdmc/scannet-processing) as the original Scannet repository is tested under Python 2.7 and does't support batch downloading of scenes.
-2. Once you have the `color`, `depth`, `pose`, and (optional for semantic mapping) `label` folders, you should place them following `{path_to_scannet}/scans/{scene_name}/[color, depth, pose, label]`.
+1. Once you have the `color`, `depth`, `pose`, and (optional for semantic mapping) `label` folders, you should place them following `{path_to_scannet}/scans/{scene_name}/[color, depth, pose, label]`.
 Then, configure the `base_path` and `name` in the file `config.yaml`.
-3. Select the corresponding calibration settings file (section `SCANNET_DATASET: settings:` in the file `config.yaml`).
+2. Select the corresponding calibration settings file (section `SCANNET_DATASET: settings:` in the file `config.yaml`).
 NOTE: the RGB images are rescaled to match the depth image.
-The current intrinsic parametes in the existing calibration file reflect that.
+The current intrinsic parameters in the existing calibration file reflect that.

 #### ROS1 bags